swamiiyer/swamiiyer.github.io/_pages/cs451/collaboration.md

 You are not allowed to submit solutions obtained from websites such as Chegg or Course Hero, or using AI systems such as ChatGPT.

-You are not allowed to post questions about the course or about any of the assignments on any website other than our Discord page.
+You are not allowed to post questions about the course or about any of the assignments on any website other than our Piazza page.

 ### Penalties for Infractions